stonecharioteer/binary_tree/README.md

 I could also implement a memory map to solve that issue.
 Python comes with a built-in mmap module to achieve something of this sort.
 I am, however, unaware of its own caveats.

+### Speed

+Here are a few stats with the writing and reading.
+As you can see, the longest calls are associated with the python recursion.
+Instead, I could rewrite this module using cython and gain a good speed up.
+Numba is another possibility.